-Large Brake Board Adjustment Pots
+Large Brake Board Adjustment PotsError!
+Bookmark not defined.

 Special Note when Adjusting Voltages:

 The voltages between the PICK and HOLD levels are interconnected.
 Adjusting one will affect the other.

 Adjust the PICK voltage to its maximum.
 If more voltage is required, lower the HOLD voltage down a little bit and readjust the PICK voltage.